We take the welfare of children and young people and vulnerable adults very seriously.

 We promote the safety and welfare of children, young people and adults engaged in sporting activities locally.
 We aim to contribute to safeguarding children, young people and adults by:

-- Meeting the requirements of the Standards for Safeguarding and Protecting Children in Sport (CPSU second edition) and the Ann Craft Trust
+- Meeting the requirements of the Standards for Safeguarding and Protecting Children in Sport (CPSU second edition) and the Safeguarding of Adults under the Care Act 2014

 - Implementing and demonstrating best safeguarding practice when staff, volunteers or others are providing services, activities and programmes for children, young people and adults